This is Part 2. In part 1 we talked about tide pools, weather, Mexico, wildlife, Dr. Seuss, architecture, and the history of San Diego.

 - Hike at Torrey Pines State Natural Reserve

 - Coronado Dunes: play hide and seek; watch the sunset at Hotel Del Coronado

 What We Did Not Like in San Diego

 Not too much!
 Overall, San Diego felt very safe and pleasant.

 We’ve checked out all major cities in California (multiple trips) and San Diego was the only one where we would consider moving to raise a family.
 We liked it a lot.
 As much as San Diego, we liked only Santa Barbara, but I can’t imagine living there for multiple reasons.

 The only place I wanted to turn back and run away in San Diego was the Gaslamp Quarter in the Downtown area.
-It must be lively during at night, but on a weekday morning, it was deserted except for mentally ill homeless people.
+It must be lively at night, but on a weekday morning, it was deserted except for mentally ill homeless people.
 Being pregnant at the moment, I just could not tolerate the screams and how people acted on the streets there.

 Overall, the Downtown area is very nice:

 The ocean surprised us a lot, bursting with wildlife and bitterly cold water (around 57F in January).
-After talking to locals at the beach, we figured out it isn’t going to feel like tropics during the summer either (around 68F).
-After living for many years in New Jersey, it was strange to be much more south but not be able to swim in the ocean, because it’s so cold.
+After talking to locals at the beach, we figured out it isn’t going to feel like the tropics during the summer either (around 68F).
+After living for many years in New Jersey, it was strange to be much more south but not be able to swim in the ocean, because it was so cold.